 The process of assigning a United States Adopted Name (USAN), referred to as a "negotiation," begins when a pharmaceutical firm or its representative files an application to name the substance.
 It ends with the statement of adoption a document that formally assigns a USAN to a specific substance.
-Before a statement of adoption is issued, the sponsoring firm, the USAN Council and the International Nonproprietary Names (INN) Expert Group must agree on a single name for the substance.
+The sponsoring firm, the USAN Council and the International Nonproprietary Names (INN) Expert Group must agree on a single name for the substance before a statement of adoption is issued.

 The USAN Council considers several criteria in evaluating potential names:

 - Whether a name reflects the drug action and fits the naming scheme.